scottkildall/EEGStreamer/README.md

 ##### **Current state**
 - Add time stamped packets, so we can see that we are receiving data
-- Add code for other waveforms, theta etc
-- Figure out connection percentages
+- Figure out connection percentages — ADD Horseshoe
-- Figure out battery display
+- Figure out battery display, convert to percentages